Hair loss in women

 - Chemicals - some chemicals used in hair styling can, over time, cause permanent damage to hair and scalp and result in hair loss.

 - Scarring Alopecia - hair loss due to scarring of the scalp area.
 Scarring alopecia typically involves the top of the scalp and occurs predominantly in women.
-The condition frequently occurs in Afro-Caribbean women and is believed to be associated with persistent tight braiding or "corn-rowing" of scalp hair.
-A form of scarring alopecia also may occur in post-menopausal women, associated with inflammation of hair follicles and subsequent scarring.
+The condition frequently occurs in Afro-Caribbean women and is believed to be associated with persistent tight braiding or "corn-rowing" of the hair.
+A form of scarring alopecia may also occur in postmenopausal women, associated with inflammation of hair follicles and subsequent scarring.